Emergency Plumbing Services in Dallas, Plano and Rockwall, TX

 The second tool is what you use to turn off the water supply to the house.
 It is called a curb key.

 You can also buy a combination curb key and meter box key; however, it requires more physical effort to use as it’s harder to get the leverage needed to turn the water meter valve off or on.
-Here’s a basic combination lid key and valve key you can find in the plumbing aisle at Home Depot.

 Take off the water meter box lid and place the lid to one side.
-Some water utility companies wire up the meters to assist with taking readings, and will have a wire connected from the meter to the lid.
-Make sure that if there is a wire attached to gently place it to one side without breaking the wire.
+Some water utility companies wire up the meters to assist with taking readings and will have a wire connected from the meter to the lid.
+Make sure that if there is a wire attached to place it gently to one side without breaking the wire.

 Next, put your curb key on the shut-off valve and turn clockwise until you feel it stop.
 It normally turns 180 degrees between fully on and fully off.